stencila/website/src/blog/2019-04-30-hub-enhancements-apr-2019/index.md

 ## Session Queueing

 When launching a Stencila Desktop session through Stencila Hub, there is a chance that an execution host is not ready and has to be started.
 This might take a couple of minutes – although we have work in the pipeline to reduce startup time in the future.
-While session queueing is not new to Stencila Hub, we have made a number of fixes and improvements to improve reliability.
+While session queueing is not new to Stencila Hub, we have made a number of improvements to the reliability.

 ![Waiting for session](waiting-spinner.png)